Amcor (NYSE:AMCR) Issues FY 2023 Earnings Guidance

 Amcor (NYSE:AMCR – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.80-$0.84 for the period, compared to the consensus earnings per share estimate of $0.84.
 The company issued revenue guidance of -.

-Amcor (NYSE:AMCR – Get Rating) last issued its earnings results on Wednesday, August 17th.
-The company reported $0.24 EPS for the quarter, hitting the consensus estimate of $0.24.
-The firm had revenue of $3.91 billion during the quarter, compared to analysts’ expectations of $3.82 billion.
-Amcor had a return on equity of 27.37% and a net margin of 5.53%.
+Amcor (NYSE:AMCR – Get Rating) last released its earnings results on Wednesday, August 17th.
+The company reported $0.24 earnings per share for the quarter, meeting the consensus estimate of $0.24.
+Amcor had a net margin of 5.53% and a return on equity of 27.37%.
+The business had revenue of $3.91 billion during the quarter, compared to analysts’ expectations of $3.82 billion.
 During the same period last year, the business earned $0.23 earnings per share.
-As a group, equities research analysts anticipate that Amcor will post 0.81 earnings per share for the current year.
+On average, analysts predict that Amcor will post 0.81 earnings per share for the current year.

 Amcor Announces Dividend

-A number of brokerages have issued reports on AMCR.
-Macquarie cut Amcor from an outperform rating to a neutral rating in a report on Thursday, August 18th.
-TheStreet raised Amcor from a c rating to a b rating in a report on Friday, May 13th.
+Several analysts have recently weighed in on the company.
 Morgan Stanley cut Amcor from an overweight rating to an equal weight rating in a report on Thursday, August 4th.
-CLSA began coverage on Amcor in a report on Tuesday, July 19th.
-They set a buy rating for the company.
-Finally, Jefferies Financial Group cut Amcor from a hold rating to an underperform rating in a report on Thursday, August 18th.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the stock.
-According to MarketBeat, the stock has an average rating of Hold and an average target price of $12.15.
+CLSA assumed coverage on Amcor in a research note on Tuesday, July 19th.
+They issued a buy rating on the stock.
+Jefferies Financial Group lowered Amcor from a hold rating to an underperform rating in a research note on Thursday, August 18th.
+Finally, Macquarie lowered Amcor from an outperform rating to a neutral rating in a research report on Thursday, August 18th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the stock.
+Based on data from MarketBeat, Amcor currently has a consensus rating of Hold and a consensus price target of $12.15.

-In related news, CFO Michael Casamento sold 204,960 shares of Amcor stock in a transaction dated Monday, August 29th.
-The stock was sold at an average price of $12.29, for a total value of $2,518,958.40.
-Following the completion of the sale, the chief financial officer now directly owns 367,248 shares in the company, valued at $4,513,477.92.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-In related news, insider Louis Fred Stephan sold 29,762 shares of Amcor stock in a transaction dated Tuesday, August 23rd.
-The stock was sold at an average price of $12.63, for a total value of $375,894.06.
-Following the completion of the sale, the insider now directly owns 108,598 shares in the company, valued at $1,371,592.74.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CFO Michael Casamento sold 204,960 shares of the business’s stock in a transaction dated Monday, August 29th.
-The stock was sold at an average price of $12.29, for a total value of $2,518,958.40.
-Following the transaction, the chief financial officer now owns 367,248 shares of the company’s stock, valued at $4,513,477.92.
+In related news, insider Michael J. Zacka sold 1,429,959 shares of the firm’s stock in a transaction that occurred on Friday, September 9th.
+The stock was sold at an average price of $12.15, for a total transaction of $17,374,001.85.
+Following the transaction, the insider now directly owns 209,115 shares in the company, valued at approximately $2,540,747.25.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+In other Amcor news, insider Michael J. Zacka sold 1,429,959 shares of Amcor stock in a transaction on Friday, September 9th.
+The stock was sold at an average price of $12.15, for a total transaction of $17,374,001.85.
+Following the completion of the transaction, the insider now owns 209,115 shares in the company, valued at $2,540,747.25.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, insider Louis Fred Stephan sold 27,500 shares of Amcor stock in a transaction on Monday, September 12th.
+The stock was sold at an average price of $12.46, for a total value of $342,650.00.
+Following the completion of the sale, the insider now directly owns 112,464 shares of the company’s stock, valued at approximately $1,401,301.44.
 The disclosure for this sale can be found here.
-Insiders sold 1,270,470 shares of company stock valued at $15,924,562 over the last ninety days.
-0.28% of the stock is owned by insiders.
+Insiders have sold a total of 2,727,929 shares of company stock valued at $33,641,214 in the last 90 days.
+Corporate insiders own 0.39% of the company’s stock.

 Hedge Funds Weigh In On Amcor